andreramolivaz/BankTweetBiosphere/README.md

 ## Documentation

-You can find the detailed report of the project [here](https://github.com/andreramolivaz/ecb_boe_fed-social_network_analysis/blob/main/report/article_3.pdf).
+You can find the report of the project [here](https://github.com/andreramolivaz/ecb_boe_fed-social_network_analysis/blob/main/report/article_3.pdf).

-An interactive network graphs is also avaiable [here](https://andreramolivaz.github.io/CT0540-graph/).
+An interactive network graph is also avaiable [here](https://andreramolivaz.github.io/CT0540-graph/).